Carl A. Anderson

 Supreme Knight's Leadership of the Knights of Columbus

 The 13th supreme knight of the Knights of Columbus, Carl Anderson has led the Knights and their families since 2000 to unprecedented levels of charitable giving and support for their communities and Church.
-Under Mr. Anderson’s leadership, membership has grown to more than 1.9 million Knights, who together in 2015 alone donated over $175 million to charity and provided more than 73.5 million volunteer hours of charitable service worldwide.
+Under Mr. Anderson’s leadership, membership has grown to nearly 2 million Knights, who together in 2015 alone donated over $175 million to charity and provided more than 73.5 million volunteer hours of charitable service worldwide.
 Over the past decade, under the supreme knight's guidance, the Knights of Columbus has donated more than 700 million hours of service to charity and $1.55 billion to charity.

 Supreme Knight Anderson has also led the Knights in a variety of charitable endeavors, including: